jovakatic/github-slideshow/_posts/0000-01-02-jovakatic.md

 layout: slide
 title: "Welcome to jovakatic slide!"
 ---
-This is awesome JovaKatic's slide
+This is awesome JovaKatic's slide :tada:
 Adding another line
 Use the left arrow to go back!